Genivia/ugrep/README.md

                   Match all input.
 Same as specifying an empty pattern to search.

            --max-files=NUM
                   Restrict the number of files matched to NUM.
 Note  that  --sort or  -J1  may  be  specified  to  produce replicable results.
 If --sort is specified, the number of threads spawned is limited to NUM.

            --[no-]mmap[=MAX]
                   Do  (not)  use  memory maps to search files.
 By default, memory maps are used under certain conditions to  improve  performance.
                   When MAX is specified, use up to MAX mmap memory per thread.

            -N PATTERN, --neg-regexp=PATTERN
                   Specify  a negative PATTERN used during the search of the input: an input line is selected only if it matches any of  the  speci- fied  patterns  when PATTERN does not match.
 Same as -e (?^PAT- TERN).
 Negative PATTERN matches are removed  before  any  other specified  patterns are matched.
 Note that longer patterns take precedence over shorter patterns.
 This option may be  repeated.

            -n, --line-number
                   Each  output line is preceded by its relative line number in the file, starting at line 1.
 The line number counter is reset  for each file processed.

            --no-group-separator
                   Removes  the  group  separator  line from the output for context options -A, -B, and -C.

            -O EXTENSIONS, --file-extensions=EXTENSIONS
                   Search only files whose filename extensions match the  specified comma-separated  list  of  EXTENSIONS, same as --include='*.ext' for each `ext' in EXTENSIONS.
 When `ext' is preceded by  a  `!' or  a  `^',  skip files whose filename extensions matches `ext', same as --exclude='*.ext'.
 This option may be repeated and  may be  combined  with  options  -M  and  -t to expand the recursive search.

            -o, --only-matching
                   Print only the matching part  of  lines.
 When  multiple  lines match,  the  line numbers with option -n are displayed using `|' as the field separator for each additional line matched  by  the pattern.
 If  -u is specified, ungroups multiple matches on the same line.
 This option cannot be combined with options -A,  -B, -C, -v, and -y.

            --only-line-number
                   The line number of the matching line in the file is output with- out displaying the match.
 The line number counter is reset  for each file processed.

            -P, --perl-regexp
                   Interpret PATTERN as a Perl regular expression using PCRE2.

            -p, --no-dereference
                   If  -R  or -r is specified, no symbolic links are followed, even when they are specified on the command line.

            --[no-]pager[=COMMAND]
                   When output is sent  to  the  terminal,  uses  COMMAND  to  page through  the output.
 The default COMMAND is `less -R'.
 Enables --heading and --line-buffered.

            --[no-]pretty
                   When output is sent to a terminal, enables  --color,  --heading, -T.

            -Q[DELAY], --query[=DELAY]
                   Query  mode:  user  interface  to  perform interactive searches.
                   This mode requires an ANSI capable terminal.
 An optional  DELAY argument  may  be  specified  to reduce or increase the response time to execute searches after the last key press, in increments of  100ms,  where  the default is 5 (0.5s delay).
-Initial patterns may  be  specified  with  -e  PATTERN,  i.e.  a PATTERN argument requires option -e.
+No whitespace may be given between -Q and its argument  DELAY.
+Initial  pat- terns  may be specified with -e PATTERN, i.e. a PATTERN argument requires option -e.
 Press F1 or CTRL-Z to view the help screen.
-                  No  whitespace  may  be given between -Q and its argument DELAY.
+                  Press  F2  or  CTRL-Y  to invoke an editor to edit the file dis- played on screen.
+The editor  is  taken  from  the  environment variable  GREP_EDIT  if  defined,  or EDITOR if GREP_EDIT is not defined.
 Enables --heading.

            -q, --quiet, --silent
                   Quiet mode: suppress all output.  ugrep will only search until a